googleapis/google-cloud-java/RELEASING.md

 11. Check that you are not trying to release a SNAPSHOT build (the artifacts versions do not have "-SNAPSHOT" suffix) and then run `mvn clean deploy -DskipTests=true --settings ~/.m2/settings.xml -P release` command.
 It will build and deploy artifacts to the staging repository.

-12. Run `mvn nexus-staging:release` to release the artifacts.
+12. Uncomment the `nexus-staging-maven-plugin` plugin definition from step 10.2; This plugin needed to release the artifacts.
+Run `mvn nexus-staging:release` to release the artifacts.

 13. Revert the local edits to your `pom.xml` performed a couple steps above by running `git checkout pom.xml`.